estherrrluya/cse15l-lab-reports/Lab Report 3.md

 So, the *-i* option allows you search something in a case-insensitive manner.
 Whether I typed "Royale" or "royale", the output is the same.
 It is useful as it allows you search a specific string in the file that it doesn't matter if it's capitalized or not.

 #### Source:
-I asked chatGpt and also searched through this document about grep.
+I asked chatGpt and also searched through this document about grep:
 [GNU Grep 3.8](https://www.gnu.org/software/grep/manual/grep.html)

 ### Example 3 - *-rl*